Janison: The Turkey-U.S. tangle re-emerges

 “The Obama administration is keeping Erdogan’s government at arm’s length — an unwise policy that threatens our long-standing alliance,” Flynn said in a published piece.

 Flynn had been doing lobbying work that his own official filing said may have aided Turkey.
-Since then, he was ejected as national security adviser and convicted of lying to the FBI.
+Since then, he was ejected as national security adviser and pleaded guilty to lying to the FBI.

 President Donald Trump kept hailing Erdogan.